wlchin/pycdr/README.md

 # Installation

 CDR runs on python 3 and has been tested on python versions 3.5 through 3.9.
 It is strongly recommended that the installation is performed in a virtual environment.
-The most recent installation can be obtained by cloning the repository and installing via:
+The most recent installation can be obtained by cloning the repository, navigating to the folder containing the setup.py file and installing via:

-	pip setup.py install
+	pip install .

 # Usage